joshbrew/HEG_ESP32/HEG_WIFI_BLE/README.txt

 '5' - Read differential between A0 and A1 on ADS1115 to reduce noise (e.g. connect A1 to signal ground).
 '6' - Read differential between A2 and A3 on ADS1115
 'D' - toggles ADC debugging (serial only)
-'L' - toggle LED ambient cancellation
+'L' - toggles LED ambient cancellation
-'A' - toggle ADC error catching (if experiencing major fluctuations in data)
+//'A' - BUGGED - toggles ADC error catching (if experiencing major fluctuations in data)

 With extra sensors:
 'l' - toggles sensor 0 and LED set 0.